 • Communicate regularly with SPLC staff across the southern region about cases, campaigns, and strategies;

-• Represent SPLC in various forums, including before community groups, legislatures, and state agencies, and the press; and
+• Represent SPLC in various forums, including before community groups, legislatures, state agencies, and the press; and

 • Other duties as may be assigned to meet SPLC needs.